josemarimanio/django-adminlte2-templates/docs/template_tags.rst

 .. data:: {% add_active %}
     :noindex:

-    Add ``' active '`` class to sidebar and header navigation links based on comparison of URL pattern with current URL.
+    Add class ``active`` to sidebar and header navigation links based on comparison of URL pattern with current URL.

     Parameters: